-- Forensic : Suitable for surveillance purposes. - Indoor : Suitable for indoor environments. - Outdoor : Suitable for outdoor environments. - Vivid : Useful for demonstration purposes. - Traffic overview : Suitable for vehicle traffic monitoring. - License plate : Suitable for capturing license plates.
+- Forensic: Suitable for surveillance purposes. - Indoor : Suitable for indoor environments. - Outdoor : Suitable for outdoor environments. - Vivid : Useful for demonstration purposes. - Traffic overview : Suitable for vehicle traffic monitoring.

 Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.